nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

 ---
-title: "Kubernetes Node Affinity: Examples & Instructions"
+title: "Kubernetes node affinity: examples & instructions"
 description: " Learn how Kubernetes node and affinity and anti-affinity work and how they compare to taints and tolerations and follow examples and instructions for implementation."
 date: 2022-06-14T10:00:00-06:00
 canonical_url: "https://blog.kubecost.com/blog/kubernetes-node-affinity"